Valentino Spring 2019.

 For Jarrad Godman, who sent a slew of strong black dresses down the runway at New Zealand Fashion Week, it provides an antidote to fashion’s frivolity.

 “Internationally there has been a huge ‘more is more’ trend, where clothing and accessories have become bright, heavily embellished and purposefully garish, so I think it’s only natural that there’s a reaction where people are dressing in darker colours as a way to distance themselves from trend-based fashion.”

 Black has always been embraced by avant-garde Japanese designers Yohji Yamamoto and Rei Kawakubo of Comme des Garçons, as well as Belgium’s Antwerp Six, including Dries van Noten, and it seems the rest of the world is now trying it on.

 According to industry trend-watcher Editd, the number of black womenswear garments arriving in stores across America from July to September 2018 increased 64 percent on the year before.

 Balenciaga, Vetements, Balmain, Alexander McQueen and Valentino all showed unseasonably dark Spring/Summer collections, with armour-like leather and ’90s grunge references styled with a sense of hard-won purpose.

 In the form of oversized coats and billowing dresses, and sometimes worn in striking contrast to white, the new black is anything but basic.
 The possibility it brings to our wardrobe is vast and should never be overlooked.

-Just ask Margarita Robinson of NomD.
+Just ask Margarita Robertson of NomD.
 “Even though many customers may buy a colour or print option, they’re usually back for a black version as well,” she says.
 “I love the fact that it can be as hardcore as punk or as feminine as a little black dress, and represent mourning or celebration.
 It’s universal, genderless and just simply cool.
 Long live black.”